 Handle multiple priorities and changing business conditions.

 Minimum Qualifications: Juris Doctorate degree from an ABA accredited law school.
 Eight years of legal experience with a comprehensive and broad-based understanding of issues relevant to higher education.
 Standing member of the State Bar of California or membership within one year of employment.

 Preferred Qualifications: Experience in higher education industry.
 Membership in NACUA.

 Working Environment: Full time 40+ hours per week position in office environment; multiple interruptions; occasional weekend work; some travel.
-This position will be consulted for emergencies regardless of normal work hours.
+The incumbent will be consulted on emergencies outside of normal work hours.

 California Lutheran University is committed to providing equal opportunity in employment for all persons, regardless of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, age, sexual orientation, genetic information, gender, gender identity or expression, or any other basis protected by applicable law.
 No person shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in any program, activity or facility of the University on the basis of these factors in a manner consistent with applicable federal and state laws, regulations, ordinances, orders and rules, and University’s policies, procedures, and processes.

 Upon request, reasonable accommodations in the application process can be provided to individuals with qualifying disabilities.
 Please contact the Human Resources Department for further information or to request an accommodation.